 Guest Post: Balinese Chicken Sate

-I can’t stress enough how wonderful blogging is to get me connected to a lot of foodie friends around the world.
-Ira, who writes Cooking Tackle, is one of them that I am truly glad to have stumbled upon her blog.
-Ira lives in Bali, Indonesia – one of the most amazing places that I have visited.
+I can’t emphasise enough how wonderful blogging is for connecting with foodie friends from all corners of the globe.
+One such gem is Ira, the talented mind behind Cooking Tackle.
+I’m truly glad to have stumbled upon her blog.
+Ira calls Bali, Indonesia home – one of the most breathtaking places I’ve ever visited.

-First of all, I would like to thank Leemei for the invitation and a wonderful opportunity to be a guest on My Cooking Hut.
-It is great to be here and I feel truly honoured to be able to share a traditional Balinese food with all of you.
+First off, I’d like to thank Leemei for the kind invitation to be a guest on My Cooking Hut.
+It’s an absolute honour to share a traditional Balinese dish with all of you.

 Ingredients: